GSto/digital-garden/notes/code review.md

 …provide some context behind the recommendation:

 __"Since this component doesn’t have any lifecycle methods or state, it could be made a stateless functional component.
 This will improve performance and readability. *Here* is some documentation."__
-  - Comment avalanching.
+  - Comment avalanches.
 Instead of multiple "extra space" comments, leave one.
   - Being judgemental:
       - __Why didn’t you just do ___ here?__”